prysmaticlabs/documentation/website/docs/wallet/introduction.md

 :::caution

-This feature will be removed in a future hardfork and has been superseded by [web3signer](web3signer.md)
+This feature will be removed in Prysm V4 at the next hardfork Capella/Shanghai and has been superseded by [web3signer](web3signer.md)

 :::